kondwa/BlockVotes/README.md

 - Proof-of-work consensus
 - Distributed data storage

-Note: This is a simplified implementation for demonstration purposes and lacks many features required for a production voting system, such as proper security, distributed consensus, and voter authentication.
+Note: This is a simplified implementation for demonstration purposes and lacks many features required for a production voting system, such as proper security, and distributed consensus.